2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 ### Section 4

-A gist of my latest work experience as an entrepreneur and links to a two of my most successful start ups.
+A gist of my latest work experience as an entrepreneur and links to two of my most successful start ups.

 ### Section 5